Shalom, shalom!

 And like that, all the saints go up into the sky.

-They’re like children screaming, "Daddy, I want to stay high!"
+They’re like children screaming, "Daddy, I want to

 "Daddy don’t bring me down!"